-On a Walking Legends trip you’ll find yourself hiking through some of the most beautiful places on earth with like minded people, but it’s a guide that can make or break your trip, so we’re pretty careful about who we accept in our guiding team, and we’ve turned away some pretty good people who’ve been keen to work with us over the years.
-But “pretty good” won’t cut it for us, so you can rest assured that your hiking trip with us is led by an amazing group of characters who are experienced, fun, knowledgeable, passionate and capable.
+On a Walking Legends trip you’ll find yourself hiking through some of the most beautiful places on earth with like-minded people, but it’s a guide that can make or break your trip, so we’re pretty careful about how we assemble our team.
+“Pretty good” won’t cut it for us, so rest assured that your hiking trip with us is led by an amazing group of characters who are experienced, fun, knowledgeable, passionate and capable.
 Not to mention great cooks!

 I love tramping because of all of the amazing places that it can get you, and being a guide for Walking Legends is like a dream come true for me.

 Waikaremoana is like a second home to me, and it never ceases to amaze me by how beautiful the place is.
 Every corner I go around I want to take another photo even though I have done the track 60+ times!
 Along with its beauty there is a lot of natural and cultural history that I just can't get enough of - there is always something else to learn!

 When I'm not "at work" I do a lot of white water kayaking and mountain biking, but I'm very lucky because whether I'm out with a group at Waikaremoana or Tongariro National Park every day is packed with adventure.

 I love it when I'm just chilling with a group whether it be on top of a mountain, in some hot pools, or on the side of the lake and people say to me, "and you call this work!"

 Kia ora, Ko Paula toku ingoa… Hi I’m Paula.

 I am lucky enough to call Mount Maunganui home.